invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 is the ability to download and install a `diffusers` model just by providing its HuggingFace repository ID.

-While InvokeAI will continue to support `.ckpt` and `.safetensors` models for the near future, these are deprecated and support will likely be withdrawn at some point in the not-too-distant future.
+While InvokeAI will continue to support legacy `.ckpt` and `.safetensors` models for the near future, these are deprecated and support will be withdrawn in version 3.0, after which all legacy models will be converted into diffusers at the time they are loaded.

 This manual will guide you through installing and configuring model weight files and converting legacy `.ckpt` and `.safetensors` files